Internet Gambling and the Law

 Online Casinos are housed in jurisdictions where gambling is legal, with many of them in the UK and in the Caribbean.
 In the US, Nevada and New Jersey are actively pursuing legalizing gambling on the Internet through the existing casinos.

-All internet gambling accounts are not untrustworthy, as this is by no means the case.
+It’s not that ALL internet gambling accounts are untrustworthy, as this is by no means the case.
 What you should do is to play it safe.
 When gambling online, take your winnings regularly and let them accumulate in your bank account rather than in cyberspace.

 As with any venture, it pays to get informed before getting involved with Online Gambling.
 A good source of information are the pages on this web site.